enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/tricks/imports.md

 <|trick@trickster:templates|trick-id=trickster:import|>

-Searches the caster's inventory for a specific item.
+Searches the caster's inventory for a specific item type.
-The first item found with an inscribed spell will be cast with the provided arguments.
+The first item of this type found to have an inscribed spell will be cast with the provided arguments.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:import_hat|>

-Grabs the spell from the specified slot in the caster's [Top Hat](^trickster:items/top_hat), casts it with the provided arguments, and returns the result.
+Grabs the spell from the specified slot in the caster's [Hat](^trickster:items/top_hat), casts it with the provided arguments, and returns the result.